Country selection

 According to the ECReg, the CEBRGLReg, the ClinDrugTrialGCP, and the PharmLaw-VNM, the primary scope of information assessed by ethics committees (ECs) relates to maintaining and protecting the dignity and rights of research participants and ensuring their safety throughout their participation in a clinical trial.
 The ECs involved in clinical trial approval in Vietnam include institutional level ECs, called Councils of Ethics in Biomedical Research at the Grass Root Level (CEBRGLs), and the Ministry of Health (MOH)’s National Ethics Committee in Biomedical Research (NECBR).

 As per the ECReg, the CEBRGLReg, and the PharmLaw-VNM, ECs must also pay special attention to reviewing informed consent and to protecting the welfare of certain classes of participants deemed to be vulnerable or those with limited or no legal capacity.
-The ECReg further indicates that when considering research related to vulnerable groups, representatives of the research participants or experts with knowledge and experience working with the groups must participate in the EC meeting.
+The ECReg further indicates that when considering research involving vulnerable groups, representatives of the research participants or experts with knowledge and experience working with the groups must participate in the EC meeting.
 (See the Vulnerable Populations; Children/Minors; and Pregnant Women, Fetuses & Neonates sections for additional information about these populations.)

-• Research design and conduct
+• Research design and data collection

-• Potential risks and benefits
+• Potential risks and benefits of the research or research product (if applicable)

 • Financial benefits and financial costs related to research participants

-• Researcher capacity and research goal
+• Researcher qualifications and research site

 Role in Clinical Trial Approval Process